Dataport/terminfinder-frontend/docs/CONTRIBUTING.md

 ## Did you find a bug?

-- **Do not open up a GitHub issue if the bug is a security vulnerability in Rails**, and instead to refer to our [security policy](SECURITY.md).
+- **Do not open up a GitHub issue if the bug is a security vulnerability**, and instead to refer to our [security policy](SECURITY.md).
 - **Ensure the bug was not already reported** by searching on GitHub under Issues.
 - If you're unable to find an open issue addressing the problem, open a new one.
 Be sure to include a **title and clear description**, as much relevant information as possible.
 Please use the bug template.